Gender in Bible translation: Translation of the names of God

-"The earth belongs to Adonai, and all it contains; the world and its inhabitants."

 Third person pronouns for God

 Many prayers use one or more of the names for God many times within the same paragraph.
 The first time it appears a proper name is used, while further instances use a third person pronoun (he, she or it).
 English speakers usually use masculine or feminine third person pronouns to refer to people and animals, and the third person pronoun—"it"—to refer to (inanimate) objects.
 Traditionally, in Jewish, Christian, and Muslim writing, the third-person pronoun "He" has been used to refer to God in English translations.
-In non-religious contexts, English speakers have generally used the word "he" as a substitute for a gender-neutral third person pronoun.

 The idea of God being an "It" rather than a "he" or "she" does have some support in Jewish, Christian and Islamic rationalist medieval thought, much of which was based on Neo-Aristotelian philosophy.
 Some medieval philosophers of all three of these religions took great pains to make clear that God was in no way like a person, and that all apparently physical descriptions of God were only poetic metaphors.

-In the Chinese language, translators of the Christian Bible have created a new Chinese character to act as a divine pronoun: 祂 (Pinyin: tā).
+In the Chinese language, translators of the Christian Bible used a special Chinese character to act as a divine pronoun: 祂 (Pinyin: tā).
 Tā, in essence, is the universal third person pronoun for all objects and persons.
 However, personhood (as well as gender) can be distinguished in writing.
 The normal pronoun for he, 他, is also used in generic cases.
 The radical 亻 (rén) marks personhood (distinct from non-human referents), not simply gender alone.
 The radical in 祂, 礻 (shì), marks the "elevated personhood" of divinity, without implying anything about the gender of the divinity referred to.